Manapanthal: Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, while the lyrics were written by Kannadasan.
 The songs were well received, and contributed to the success of the film.
-Two songs – "Unakkum Matttum Unakkum", sung by P. Susheela, and "Udalukku Uyir Kaaval", sung by P. B. Srinivas – attained popularity.
+Two songs – "Unakkum Matttum Unakkum", sung by P. Susheela, and "Udalukku Uyir Kaaval", sung by P. B. Srinivas – attained popularity, especially the latter which speaks against alcoholism.

 Release and reception

 Manapanthal was released on 14 January 1961.
 The film was a commercial success, running for over 100 days in theatres.